 The SAT is an admission test accepted by all U.S. colleges, and the College Board has programs to encourage all students to take advantage of higher education.
 Income-eligible SAT takers receive college application fee waivers and all students can opt for Student Search Service® to receive free information about admission and financial aid from colleges, universities, and scholarship programs.

-2. Make a study schedule: Making a study schedule helps you to decide how much time you need to prepare for the SAT.
+Making a study schedule for SAT, helps you to decide how much time you need to prepare for the SAT.
 Try to adopt a study schedule that is consistent; such as if you think you need a 40 hrs study and have 10 weeks to take the SAT then plan a study schedule of 4 hours a week for 10 weeks.
 Having a planned schedule helps you stay motivated to achieve your target score.

-3. Choose your study material: Once you know when and how to study then the next question is to know what to study.
+For SAT preparation, once you know when and how to study for the SAT exam than the next question is to know what to study.
 The next step is to get oriented to the overall structure and format of the test.
 Take a complete, timed practice test and figure out your strengths and weakness to ace the actual test.
 Choose your study material wisely, learn what you don’t know and review what you already know.